Detecting Social Media Manipulation in Low-Resource Languages: Methodology

 \subsection{Baseline Models}

-We compare our work with a number of different approaches, both traditional and deep learning-based.
+We compare our work with a number of different baselines, both traditional and deep learning-based approaches, which we detail as follows.

-\paragraph{Bag-of-Words and their TFIDF.} We create a bag-of-words model by extracting a vocabulary of words in the corpus.
+\paragraph{Bag-of-Words and their TFIDF} We create a bag-of-words model by extracting a vocabulary of words in the corpus.
 We then calculate the counts of the words in the examples as features for our model.
 For the TFIDF (term frequency---inverse document frequency) variant, we normalize the aforementioned counts by dividing them by the total number of words in a document, which gives us the term-frequency.
 The inverse document frequency measures how common or rare a word is, and is equivalent to the logarithm of the total number of documents divided by the number of documents containing that word.
 The TFIDF is then given by the product of the term frequency and the inverse document frequency.

-\paragraph{Bag-of-ngrams and their TFIDF.} Often, sequences of words (n-grams of length $n$) carry more information than words taken individually, specifically because n-grams carry context information that is lost when single words are considered.
-We construct a bag-of-ngrams model by extracting from the corpus n-grams ranging from unigrams to 5-grams ($n=1\dots 5$) to use as features.
+\paragraph{Bag-of-ngrams and their TFIDF} Often, sequences of words ($n$-grams) carry more information than words taken individually, specifically because n-grams carry contextual information that is lost when single words are considered.
+We construct a bag-of-ngrams model by extracting n-grams, ranging from unigrams to 5-grams, ($n=1\dots 5$) from the corpus, and use those as features.
 For the TFIDF variant, we apply the same normalizing scheme as described above.